-Intended outcome Success criteria Disadvantaged pupils are proportionally represented on all school teams, productions, performances, trips and visits.
+Intended outcome Success criteria

+Disadvantaged pupils are proportionally represented on all school teams, productions, performances, trips and visits.
 Enrichment and Intervention period is in place.
 Disadvantaged pupils receive fiscal support to attend trips, sports teams and other wider school events.
 Pupils eligible for Pupil Premium in all years will have accessed the variety of clubs, teams, and trips at least in line with the percentage of Pupil Premium pupils in GTS.

+Review

-- Enrichment and Intervention continues to be in place. - > Pupils in receipt of the Pupil Premium take priority in their selections. - Pupils in receipt of the Pupil Premium are supported in making their choices by tutors/Pupil Coaches - > Pupils in receipt of the Pupil Premium take priority in interventions. - Every pupil in receipt of the Pupil Premium is allocated £150 towards the cost of trips and visits in the academic year.
+Enrichment and Intervention continues to be in place.

+Pupils in receipt of the Pupil Premium take priority in their selections.

+- Pupils in receipt of the Pupil Premium are supported in making their choices by tutors/Pupil Coaches - > Pupils in receipt of the Pupil Premium take priority in interventions. - Every pupil in receipt of the Pupil Premium is allocated £150 towards the cost of trips and visits in the academic year.
 All trips that support the curriculum are fully funded.
 Taxis and other costs of equipment are covered by the school to ensure they can participate on an equitable footing to their non-disadvantaged peers.
-As a consequence uptake to trips and representation on teams is increasing.
+As a consequence, uptake to trips and representation on teams is increasing but is still not in line with their non-disadvantaged peers.

-Challenge 6 Disadvantaged pupils have fewer clear ideas about their future career and are more likely to lack the knowledge of how to achieve their goals and aspirations than their non-disadvantaged peers.
+Disadvantaged pupils have fewer clear ideas about their future career and are more likely to lack the knowledge of how to achieve their goals and aspirations than their non-disadvantaged peers.
 They are more likely to drop out of FE/employment within 2 terms of leaving GTS, becoming NEET.

+Intended outcome Success criteria Pupils eligible for Pupil Premium in all years will show an Improved knowledge of future career pathways available to them All disadvantaged pupils will have received at least one IAG meeting by the end of year 11.
+No Disadvantaged pupils are NEET at the end of year 11 and for the first two terms of year 12.

+Review

-Intended outcome Success criteria Pupils eligible for Pupil Premium in all years will show an Improved knowledge of future career pathways available to them Review 360 reviews for all disadvanta The fiscal and emotional nee ensuring they have applied for rkers for all disadvantaged pupils. ged pupils in place, regularly reviewed and shared with teachers.
-Independent of the se pupils have been highlighted by the 360° reviews alongside for appropriate courses at college/apprenticeships.
-The support to ensure all disadvantaged pupils make informed de- tions. eived a one-to-one careers appointment with an independent careers' No pupils were NEET in 2023.
+- Pupil coaches are the Key workers for all disadvantaged pupils. - 360 reviews for all disadvantaged pupils in place, regularly reviewed and shared with teachers. - > The fiscal and emotional needs for these pupils have been highlighted by the 360° reviews alongside ensuring they have applied for appropriate courses at college/apprenticeships. - Targeted trips and visits to post-16 providers to ensure all disadvantaged pupils are aware of the opportunities available to them. - Careers Advisor and co-ordinator support to ensure all disadvantaged pupils make informed decisions on their post-16/14 options. - All disadvantaged pupils received a one-to-one careers appointment with an independent careers' advisor.

+One pupil was NEET in 2024.
+This pupil was in receipt of the pupil premium.
+Further support has been offered as this was due to last minute withdrawal of an apprenticeship position.